-Pediatric Use: The safety and efficacy of midazolam for sedation/anxiolysis/amnesia following single dose intramuscular administration, intravenously by intermittent injections and continuous infusion have been established in pediatric and neonatal patients.
-For specific safety monitoring and dosage guidelines (see Boxed WARNING, CLINICAL PHARMACOLOGY, INDICATIONS AND USAGE, WARNINGS, PRECAUTIONS, ADVERSE REACTIONS, OVERDOSAGE and DOSAGE AND ADMINISTRATION).
-UNLIKE ADULT PATIENTS, PEDIATRIC PATIENTS GENERALLY RECEIVE INCREMENTS OF MIDAZOLAM ON A MG/KG BASIS.
-As a group, pediatric patients generally require higher dosages of midazolam (mg/kg) than do adults.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need | for Midazolam injection and any potential adverse effects on the breastfed infant from Midazolam injection or from the underlying maternal condition or a range of at least 4 to 8 hours after midazolam administration in order to minimize drug exposure to a breastfed infant.
+Pediatric Use: The safety and efficacy of midazolam for sedation/anxiolysis/amnesia following single dose intranuscular administration, intravenously by intermittent injections and continuous infusion have been established pediatric and neonatal patients.
+For specific safety monitoring and dosage guidelines (see Boxed WARNING CLINICAL PHARMACOLOGY, INDICATIONS AND USAGE, WARNINGS, PRECAUTIONS, ADVERSE REACTIONS OVERDOSAGE and DOSAGE AND ADMINISTRATION).
+UNLIKE ADULT PATIENTS, PEDIATRIC PATIENTS GENERALLY ECEIVE INCREMENTS OF MIDAZOLAM ON A MG/KG BASIS.
+As a group, pediatric patients generally require higher losages of midazolam (mg/kg) than do adults.
 Younger (less than six years) pediatric patients may require higher dosages (mg/kg) than older pediatric patients, and may require closer monitoring.
-I obese PEDIATRIC PATIENTS, the dose should be calculated based on ideal body weight.
+In obese PEDIATRIC PATIFNTS the dose shoùld be calculated based on ideal body weight.
 When midazolam is given in conjunction with opioids or other sedatives, the potential for respiratory depression, airway obstruction, or hypoventilation is increased.
-The healthcare practitioner who uses this medication in pediatric patients should be aware of and follow accepted professional guidelines for pediatric sedation appropriate to their situation.
-Midazolam should not be administered by rapid injection in the neonatal population.
-Severe hypotension and seizures have been reported following rapid IV administration, particularly, with concomitant use of fentanyl.
+The healthcare ractitioner who uses this medication in pediatric patients should be aware of and follow accepted professional guidelines or pediatric sedation appropriate to their situation.